-Soil Erosion Matting: Another common option for erosion control is one of our erosion control mats.
-These mats are typically made from either a coconut coir fiber, straw, or wood fiber material that helps to stabilize the soil while naturally biodegrading over time.
+Another common option for erosion control is one of our erosion control mats.
+These soil erosion mats are typically made from either a coconut coir fiber, straw, or wood fiber material that helps to stabilize the soil while naturally biodegrading over time.

-Erosion Control Geotextiles: For several of these applications, geotextiles are used to help with filtration, stabilization and separation applications.
+For several of these applications, geotextiles are used to help with filtration, stabilization, separation and erosion control applications.
 They are often placed under rip rap, sea walls and other locations needed a firm and reliable foundation.
-Geotextile options include:
+Erosion Control Geotextile options include:

 Choosing Your Soil Erosion Control Matting

 Choosing the right erosion control matting option can depend on your application, your location, and your specific site requirements.
 Products will generally fall in the category of either natural fiber or synthetic fiber.

 - Natural Fibers: The natural fiber products (such as coir matting, straw blankets, coir logs, and coir wattles) are typically used in areas looking to establish vegetation.
 These natural products provide temporary stabilization that will biodegrade over a period of time.
 This time is long enough for plants to take root.

 - Synthetic Fibers: Synthetic fibers, by contrast, are often used in locations looking for a long term erosion control solution.
 This can include underneath rip rap, seawalls, or other products that will require long-term stability.